Consult an index of tests categorized by topic

-The library subscribes to two databases that provide information about tests.
+The library subscribes to two databases specifically created to provide information about tests.
 Both include indexing by subject and population, and both point to sources of more information.
 PsycTESTS usually includes the full text of the test, as well.

 Find a research study that uses a measurement instrument to answer similar questions to yours; this will help you to identify specific test names.

-You can search PsycTESTS by keyword, by test title or author, among many other options.
-If you'd like to find a test on a topic, simply type your topic terms in the search box and leave the dropbox at "Select a field (optional)".
+You can search PsycTests by keyword, by test title or author, among many other options.
+If you'd like to find a test on a topic, simply type your topic terms in the search box and leave the dropbox at "Any Field."
 This will conduct the broadest search, including test title, subject, construct, and more.
-(If you would prefer a more focused initial search, change the drop-down to SU Subject or CB Construct.)
-You can add limits by Age Group, Permissions, and more.
+(If you would prefer a more focused initial search, change the drop-down to Keywords, Index Terms (i.e., subject classification), or Test Construct) You can add limits by Age Group, Permissions, and more by using the Filters.

 HaPI indexes journal articles, reference book chapters, and other sources that refer to tests and measurement instruments.
 For most entries, information is given on the variables the test addresses, the demographics of the populations the test has been used with, sample items, and more.